Overview

 angular scheduler resource utilization workload chart rows

 We will use the frozen rows feature to display fixed rows at the top of the Angular Scheduler component.
-The frozen (sticky) rows are displayed at a fixed position and they remain visible even when the users scroll the Scheduler grid.
-The frozen rows can be displayed at the top and/or at the bottom of the Scheduler.
+The frozen rows remain visible even when users scroll the Scheduler grid.

-Our Angular Scheduler will display two frozen rows at the top:
+Our Angular Scheduler displays two frozen rows at the top:

-• The “Workload” row will display the utilization of the available resources as percentage.
+• The “Workload” row shows the utilization of the available resources as a percentage.

-• The “Chart” row will display bars that represent the utilization graphically.
+• The “Chart” row shows the same utilization using bars.

-Note that we also disable the drag and drop for these rows by adding cellDisabled: true to the properties.
-This will ensure that users won’t be able to create events in the summary rows.
+Note that drag and drop is disabled for these rows using cellsDisabled: true.
+This ensures that users can’t create events in the summary rows.

 How to display workload percentage for the time slots?